-Six leases for church purposes have been granted under the Church Lands Leases Ordinance 1924-1932, which requires the lessees to submit a definite building programme within a specified period, and a further eight leases have been granted for church and scholastic purposes under the Leases (Special Purposes) Ordinance 1925-1936.
+Five leases under the Church Lands Leases Ordinance 1924-1932, which requires the lessees to submit a definite building programme within a specified period, and one lease under the Church of England Lands Ordinance 1926 have been granted for church purposes.
+A further six leases under the Leases (Special Purposes) Ordinance 1925-1936 and two leases under the Leases Ordinance 1918-1937 have been granted for church and scholastic purposes.

-The total number of leases granted under the City Area Leases Ordinances, not including surrendered leases, at the end of the financial year 1936-37 was 355, representing a capital value of £184,603.
-During the year 24 new leases were granted.
-The number of business and residential blocks surrendered to or determined by the Commonwealth to the end of the year was 249.
+The total number of leases granted under the City Area Leases Ordinance, not including surrendered leases, at the end of the financial year 1937-38 was 376, representing a capital value of £191,928.
+During the year 32 new leases were granted.
+The number of business and residential blocks surrendered to or determined by the Commonwealth to the end of the year was 260.

-Under the terms of the City Area Leases Ordinances 1936 each block is leased for a period of 99 years at a rental of £5 per centum per annum of the unimproved capital value as assessed by the Commonwealth or bid at auction.
+Under the terms of the City Area Leases Ordinance 1936-1938 each block is leased for a period of 99 years at a rental of £5 per centum per annum of the unimproved capital value as assessed by the Commonwealth or bid at auction.
 In conformity with the general reduction of interest in consequence of the financial crisis rentals under this Ordinance have been reduced to 4 per centum of the unimproved capital value until 30th June, 1941.

-(ii) Land at Jervis Bay.
+(ii) In the Jervis Bay Territory.
 The Commonwealth has acquired from the State of New South Wales sovereign rights over the area comprising about 28 square miles of land and water at Jervis Bay for possible use as a port in connexion with the Australian Capital.
 The Royal Australian Naval College was established in this area on a site known as Captain's Point, but was removed in 1930 to Flinders Naval Base, Victoria.
-Nearly all of the remaining lands have been leased.
+Leases have been granted over an area of approximately 12,000 acres in the Jervis Bay Territory.